 - time All.
 For Jewish teachers and educators working in Jewish educational settings who want to transform their educational practice.

-- location On-campus in Israel, online with Hebrew College, and one week in residency at Hebrew College during the summer.
+- location On-campus in Israel, online with Hebrew College, and one week in residency at Hebrew College during the spring.

 - duration 2 Years

 Combine a Master of Jewish Education from Hebrew College with traditional text study at the Pardes Institute of Jewish Studies in Jerusalem to prepare for a career in Jewish day school education.
 The two-year, pluralistic graduate degree program leads to the following credentials:

 - Master of Jewish Education from Hebrew College